AnOliva/BRT-LakePulse/README.md

 ## Overview - Usage
 This repository contains scripts used in Oliva *et al.* (*Water Research*, submitted and under review).
-This study aims: (1) to explore the diversity of potentially pathogenic bacteria (PPB) found in 413 Canadian lakes; (2) to build a multi-indicator model of anthropogenic fecal contamination from a cluster of PPB; and (3) to predict the bacterial multi-indicator over thousands of lakes.
+The study objectives were (1) to explore the diversity of PPB; (2) to build a fecal multi-indicator from a cluster of co-occurring PPB; and (3) to predict the fecal multi-indicator over thousands of lakes.

 Boosted Regression Tree (BRT) models were applied over 1000 bootstrap samples through a boostrap aggregating (or bagging) ensemble method.
 This helped to determine the most influent environmental variables related to the abundance of the bacterial clusters and to make predictions.